luiscalmon/SwiftUI-Firebase-Demo/README.md

 ## SwiftUI Firebase Demo

 A prove of concept iOS app developed in SwiftUI with a Firebase backend.
+In-app purchase has been added to give users the opportunity to support future versions of My Stuff.

 ## Backend
 The types that interact with Firebase are: